RobinCPC/NexMotion_API/docs/UserManual.md

 (\*5): The configurable range is depended on the controlled device.

-@todo Update 2.2 Axis paramters table
+@todo Update 2.2 Axis parameters table